-The first time I watched The L Word, I hated it.
+The first time I watched The L Word, treatment I hated it.
 A bunch of women drinking fifteen-dollar cosmos and making crappy relationship choices?
 Who needs it?
-I eschewed invitations to viewing parties, panned the show whenever anyone talked about it, rolled my eyes over the fawning articles in lesbo magazines.
+I eschewed invitations to viewing parties, nurse panned the show whenever anyone talked about it, rolled my eyes over the fawning articles in lesbo magazines.
 Whatever.
 If I wanted to watch lesbians behave badly, I could drive to San Francisco anytime for a live show.

 Fast-forward seven years.
 Recently my wife Tracie decided to download an episode of The L Word on Netflix.
 In protest, I decided to read a book.
 However, a few minutes into the show, I caught myself glancing up at Tracie’s computer screen.
 Halfway through, I adjusted my position on the couch for a better view.
 By the time that episode ended, I was begging for another one.
 Addicted.
 Shamelessly.